 This article is organized as follows: Section 2 introduces the dataset.
 In Section 3, the performance bibliometric analysis is carried out.
 In Section 4 the science mapping analysis of KnoSys is presented.
 Finally, some conclusions are drawn in Section 5.

 2. Dataset

-In order to carry out the performance and science mapping analysis, the research documents published by KnoSys must be col-
+In order to carry out the performance and science mapping analysis, the research documents published by KnoSys must be collected and also, preprocessed.